tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 address to the anti-amplification limit) and initiate the return routability check that proceeds as follows:

-1. An unpredictable cookie is placed in a `return_routability_check` message of type path_challenge;
+1. The receiver creates a `return_routability_check` message of type path_challenge and places the unpredictable cookie into the message.
-1. The message is sent to the previously valid address and a timer T (see
+1. The message is sent to the previously valid address, which corresponds to the old path.
+Additionally, a timer T, see {{timer-choice}}, is started.
-   {{timer-choice}}) is started;
+1. The peer endpoint verifies the received `return_routability_check` message.
+   The action to be taken depends on the preference of the path through which the message was received:
-1. The peer endpoint, after successfully verifying the received `return_routability_check` message responds by echoing the cookie value in a `return_routability_check` message of type path_response if the path through which the message was received is preferred.
-If the path is not preferred, a `return_routability_check` message of type path_delete MUST be returned;
+   - If the path through which the message was received is preferred, a `return_routability_check` message of type path_response MUST be returned.
+   - If the path through which the message was received is not preferred, a `return_routability_check` message of type path_delete MUST be returned.
+   In either case, the peer endpoint echoes the cookie value in the response.
-1. When the initiator receives and verifies that the `return_routability_check` message contains the sent cookie, it updates the peer address binding;
+1. The initiator receives and verifies that the `return_routability_check` message contains the previously sent cookie.
+The actions taken by the initiator differ based on the received message:
+   - When a `return_routability_check` message of type path_response was received, the initiator MUST continue using the previously valid address, i.e. no switch to the new path takes place and the peer address binding is not updated.
+   - When a `return_routability_check` message of type path_delete was received, the initiator MUST perform a return routability check on the observed new address, as described in {{regular}}.
 1. If T expires, or the address confirmation fails, the peer address binding is not updated.
-In this case, a new `return_routability_check` message of type path_challenge MUST be sent to the observed new address containing a new cookie value.
-A timer is started and step (3) from above is applied.
+In this case, the initiator MUST perform a return routability check on the observed new address, as described in {{regular}}.

-After this point, any pending send operation is resumed to the bound peer address.
+After the path validation procedure is completed, any pending send operation is resumed to the bound peer address.

 {{path-challenge-reqs}} and {{path-response-reqs}} contain the requirements for the initiator and responder roles, broken down per protocol phase.

 ## Path Challenge Requirements {#path-challenge-reqs}